istio/istio.io/content/docs/setup/kubernetes/install/kubernetes/index.md

 ---

 Follow these instructions to quickly get started evaluating Istio in a Kubernetes cluster on any platform.
-These instructions install a precofigured Istio `demo profile` using basic Kubernetes commands, without needing to download or install [helm](https://github.com/helm/helm).
+These instructions install a preconfigured Istio `demo profile` using basic Kubernetes commands, without needing to download or install [helm](https://github.com/helm/helm).

 {{< tip >}}